Concepts¶

 - Additionally, a proxy, once in place, allows translation between different AAI protocols.
 At this moment, proxies can enable smooth interoperation between X.509 certificates, SAML and OpenID Connect.

-A typical use case would be, for example, if a service is not able to directly address SAML- or OpenID Connect-federated identity providers.
+A typical use case would be, for example, if a service is not able to directly address SAML- or OpenID Connect-federated Identity Providers.
 In such case, a so-called SP-IdP proxy can mediate the services native protocol on the one end, and handle the complexity of a federation on the other end.
 This is achieved by offering the services suitable SSO access points, and by acting as a service provider to the federation, redirecting authentication towards the central login proxy or in some cases forwarding the users to their home IdPs for authentication.

-Central and distributed software stacks¶
+Central and distributed proxies¶

 Advanced configurations allow hierarchical interconnections between multiple proxies (as illustrated in this article).
 The top of such a hierarchy is a community AAI, which can support services directly, just as it can support infrastructure proxies, that have additional services connected to it.
 For a given community, there is one (central) software stack implementing the SP-IdP-Proxy for the community (which is why it is also called “Community-AAI”).